How Office 365 uses Sender Policy Framework (SPF) to prevent spoofing

 IN TXT "v=spf1 include:contoso.net include:contoso.org -all"

 When the receiving server sees this record in DNS, it also performs a DNS lookup on the SPF TXT record for contoso.net and then for contoso.org.
 If it finds an additional include statement within the records for contoso.net or contoso.org, it will follow those too.
 In order to help prevent denial of service attacks, the maximum number of DNS lookups for a single email message is 10.
 Each include statement represents an additional DNS lookup.
 If a message exceeds the 10 limit, the message fails SPF.
-Once a message reaches this limit, depending on the way the receiving server is configured, the sender may receive a message that states that the message generated "too many lookups" or that the "maximum hop count for the message has been exceeded".
+Once a message reaches this limit, depending on the way the receiving server is configured, the sender may get a message that says the message generated "too many lookups" or that the "maximum hop count for the message has been exceeded" (which can happen when the lookups loop and surpass the DNS timeout).
 For tips on how to avoid this, see Troubleshooting: Best practices for SPF in Office 365.

 Requirements for your SPF TXT record and Office 365